Recent Client Success Stories

 A severance agreement is a legal contract that outlines the terms and conditions under which an employee leaves their job.
 Severance agreements often include details about compensation, benefits, confidentiality clauses, noncompete clauses, and more.

-These agreements are usually drafted by the employer and contain lots of confusing legal words.
-Additionally, employers will try to include terms that are beneficial for them but that could make your life after you leave the job much harder.
+These agreements are usually drafted by the employer and contain many confusing legal words.
+Additionally, employers will try to include terms that are beneficial for them, but that could make your life after you leave the job much harder.

 For example, if there is a noncompete clause in your severance agreement, it could prevent you from getting a similar job for years.
 Ready to quit?
 We can negotiate a severance package that meets your needs.